helpermethod/spring-boot-style-guide/README.md

 }
 ```

-* Don't unnecessarily add `@RequestParam` to your query parameters.
+* Omit `@RequestParam` if the parameter name matches the query parameter name.

 ```java
 // bad